 How Do You Treat Poison Oak and Poison Ivy?

-This last month, I had two little boys in the office, one right after the other, with poison oak.
+This last month, I had two little boys in my dermatology office, one right after the other, with poison oak.
 It’s a seasonal ritual around here, and a reminder to be on the lookout for poison oak.

 Here in temperate Coastal California, people and their pets get into poison oak all year long.
 However, I always see more problems from it between spring and fall when everybody (both people and their pets) is outdoors.